-Resident Student Guidelines
+Resident Student Policy

-Living in the residence hall should be a harmonious and meaningful experience.
-It is the College's intent to provide an atmosphere that is healthy, comfortable, and conducive to goals of the student and the mission of the College.
+Living in the Residence Hall should be a harmonious and meaningful experience.
+It is the College's intent to provide an atmosphere that is healthy, comfortable, and conducive to the goals of students and the mission of the College.
 To assist with this process, the Residence Hall has a residence staff consisting of an appropriate number of Residence Advisors.
-The residence staff, responsible to the Dean or Dean's designee, promotes the social, cultural, and education programs in the residence hall.
-A Resident Advisor, Residence Hall Coordinator or Administrator in charge is on call at all times when the residence hall is open.
-If students request to stay during closure of the residence hall, they must request to do so through the Dean or Dean's designee and students must sign forms indicating they are aware there are no supervision and what to do in an emergency.
-All students living in the College are required to secure a housing deposit, signs a "Housing Contract", and are required to accept all rules, regulations, policies and provisions in the "Student Handbook" in addition to the guidelines below.
+The residence staff, responsible to the Dean or Dean's designee, promote the social, cultural, and education programs in the residence hall.
+A Resident Advisor or Residence Hall Coordinator in charge is on call at all times when the Residence Hall is open.
+All students living in the College are required to sign a "Residence Hall Contract", and are required to accept all rules, regulations, policies and provisions in the "Student Handbook" in addition to the guidelines below.